 You can use your background research and the job interview information you collected to prepare a few flattering comments about the company.

-Who you should get in touch with to follow up the status of your application?
+Find out who you should get in touch with to follow up the status of your application.
 Should you phone or email?

 Good job interview advice is to approach it like this: